joohnyfranzen/GraphQl_Laravel_Example/README.md

 On your Schema lets add some validation requirements for the createUser

-For email lets add that need to be provided and email, end it need to be unique
+For email lets add that it should to be provided and email, and it need to be unique

 ```
 type Mutation {